bordonj/epicodus-tapRoom/README.md

 ## Plan/Component Diagram
 <img src="TeaDiagram.png">

+Initial MVP that has CREATE and READ functionality
 ## Setup/Installation Requirements
 * Clone this project into your preferred directory
 * In that directory, there should now be a directory labeled "epicodus-tapRoom"